actuallypav/tf-sync/README.md

 - `bash` &rarr; for Linux (default shell on many distributions)
 - `zsh` &rarr; for macOS (default shell)
 - `fish` &rarr; for Fish shell users

+> [!IMPORTANT]
-If you don't specify a shell, it will default to Bash.
+> If a shell is not specified, the script will default to Bash

 This will:
 - Install Terraform wrapper (`terraform-wrapper.sh`)
 - Set up aliases (`terraform → wrapper`)